karlnordstrom/TTBB/README.md

 Once you have the data file, run the plotter on it, specifying what you want to plot.
 Usually you want to give RT as the first argument (this means you are comparing truth to reconstructed).
 The alternatives are T3 (only plot truth) and R (only plot reconstructed).
-The second argument is which quantity you want to weight the marker sizes by: a lot of stuff is supported, but the two most common ones to use are probably pt and constant.
+The second argument is which quantity you want to weight the marker sizes by: many four momentum properties are supported, but the two most common ones to use are probably pt and constant.
 So an example call would be:

 `plotter raw_data RT constant`